RNG Creates Strong Business Case for Sustainability Goals

 October 12, 2018

-The Problem: Our air is unhealthy to breathe.
-134 million people in the United States live in counties that have unhealthy levels of ozone or particle pollution.
+Currently, 134 million people in the United States live in counties that have unhealthy levels of ozone or particle pollution.
 That’s 4 out of every 10 Americans.
 Breathing in this air can elevate risk of asthma, lung cancer and heart disease.
 The #1 source of smog is transportation.
 Breathing that air increases the risk of asthma, lung cancer and heart disease.

 Leading corporations have taken a collective stand – committing to reduce their carbon impact, improving quality of life, specifically clean air, for communities across the globe.
 As corporations seek carbon reductions throughout their facilities and supply chain activities, transportation features a significant opportunity to evaluate.

-The Solution: Renewable Natural Gas (RNG).
 If we want cleaner air, RNG as an alternative fuel can get us there.
 RNG is produced through the capture of methane (a potent greenhouse gas considered responsible for nearly one-third of global warming) from agricultural farms, landfills and wastewater treatment plants – then cleaned to purity standards and used as an alternative fuel.
 Innovative natural gas engine technology provides emission reductions below EPA-regulated levels – further contributing to clean air.
 RNG features unrivaled well-to-wheel (WTW) benefits due to reduced emissions during both production and use, making it the cleanest available fuel for the transportation sector.

 But Electric Vehicles (EVs) feature zero emissions – aren’t they the cleanest?
 Tesla has heightened focus on EVs in the heavy-duty trucking space and promotes zero emissions, but one must note this refers to tailpipe only.
 As EVs are evaluated on a WTW perspective, emissions are actually much higher.
 According to the Union of Concerned Scientists, it takes so much energy to make batteries that power EVs with a 250-mile range, start out life with a carbon footprint 68 percent higher than a piston-engine car.
 In the case of EV charging, most power production comes from either natural gas combustion or coal-powered energy plants – which too, must factor into the overall WTW comparison.
 As production and use benefits are collectively evaluated, RNG is still clearly the cleanest fuel available.